AkshayB31/Task-1_color-detection/README.md

 # Task-1_color-detection
-This is my first task of my internship under The Sparks Foundation. for this you need to install openCV and pandas.
+This is my first task of my internship under The Sparks Foundation.

+To run this code, you need to install openCV and pandas library.